fbpx

 Nature in Mauritius makes it obvious why ecotourism on the island is important

-Why sSould We Care About Ecotourism in Mauritius?
+Why Should We Care About Ecotourism in Mauritius?

 Sustainable travel matters and it always has.
 That we already know.
 But beyond good intentions, what can businesses and individuals do to make sure that we’re moving in the right direction.
-Earlier in the year, I had the chance to head south and explore ecotourism in Mauritius.
+Here are some of the examples I came across that relate to ecotourism in Mauritius.

 Disclosure : I travelled to Mauritius as a guest of Heritage Resorts.
 As ever, as always, I kept the right to write what I like.
 Otherwise, what’s the point?